ConservationMetrics/gc-scripts-hub/f/connectors/cybertracker/README.md

 [**CyberTracker**](https://www.cybertracker.org/) is a mobile-first data collection platform used for wildlife sightings, patrol observations, and other field monitoring.
 It comes in two flavors: the long-running **CyberTracker Classic** (a Windows desktop form designer paired with a fully-offline Android/iOS mobile app), and **CyberTracker Online** (a newer web-based form designer, data store, and reporting UI; the mobile app is still used for data capture).

 CyberTracker Online allows you to download data as CSV, but it currently does not have an open API.
+Within the CyberTracker community, custom tooling has been built to get data out of CyberTracker like [this WordPress plugin](https://json4wp.dachspfad.de/) which uses [CyberTracker's webhook functionality](https://cybertrackerwiki.org/webhooks/).

 On CyberTracker Mobile, it is possible to produce a **Backup** archive for both Classic and Online projects.
 Backup archives are ZIPs containing the form schema, observation records, and any attached photos / audio / tracks.
-The flow described below ingests backup data into Guardian Connector regardless of which product produced it.
+The flow described below ingests backup data into Guardian Connector regardless of what flavor of CyberTracker project it is.

 ## Backup archive contents